 Wings of Fire series by Tui T. Sutherland

 Between its super-relatable dragonets to its core-shaking phrophecies and raging wars among dragon tribes, this series is on fire and a major trend in kids' literature right now.
 New books in the series include Wings of Fire #13: The Poison Jungle and the Wings of Fire Graphic Novel #3: The Hidden Kingdom.

 I Survived series by Lauren Tarshis

 This series follows fictional characters as they experience real disasters and historical events.
-The first book is about the sinking of the Titanic.
-Super support for each text can be found here.
+The first book is about the sinking of the Titanic, and the newest one documents The Great Molasses Flood of 1919.

 Wonderstruck by Brian Selznick

-Told by two memorable characters in two different ways — one with words and one with pictures — this book is definitely a favorite of middle school readers and approachable for those still growing their reading skills.
+Told by two memorable characters in two different ways — one with words and one with pictures — this book is a favorite of middle school readers and approachable for those still growing their reading skills.
 Set 50 years apart, the two mesmerizing stories weave back and forth with astonishing symmetry.

 Diary of a Wimpy Kid series by Jeff Kinney

-Greg Heffley shares his thoughts on a middle school in his personal diary.
-He is super-funny, honest, and observant, and the handwritten font and doodles throughout will engage readers from the outset.
-Diary of a Wimpy Kid is the first of an eight-book series, and kids will love each one.
+Greg Heffley shares his thoughts on middle school in his personal diary in this series.
+He is super funny, honest, and observant, and the handwritten font and doodles throughout will engage middle school readers from the beginning.